charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 ## Data Access

-It is ensured that the safety precautions of ISO 15118 are complied with, and only trustworthy MOs have granted access.
+It is ensured that the safety precautions of ISO 15118 are complied with, and only trustworthy eMSPs have granted access.
 In addition, no confidential OEM data, such as the number of available electric vehicles, can be displayed when querying the available OEM Provisioning Certificates.

 Every authorized eMSP access is granted to all available Provisioning Certificates in the pool.